hezion15272/alx-low_level_programming/0x00-hello_world/README.md

 file 3-name writes a script that compiles a C file and creates an executable name cisfun

 file 4-puts.c writes a C program that prints exactly "Programming is like building a multilingual puzzle

+file 5-printf.c writes a C program that prints a statement using the function printf